shawnlawson/XAI-Visual-Guts/ML_Training.md

 ```
 > tail -f nohup.out
 ```
-And we can always end the process by checking which it is with top and then kill -pid.
+And we can always end the process by checking with _top_ to see the process id and then _kill -pid_.

 ## Wait